ravikiran0606/csci566-project/_posts/2020-11-30-final-project-report.md

 We also consider the sequence tagging task of identifying the named entities like sample size, p-values, effect size, model names etc from the given scientific paper.
-We train the *SciBERT-NER* model on a token level classification task of classifying each of the word tokens into one of the entity tags such as B-TN, I-TN, O etc. The SciBERT model operates at word-piece level and can produce the embeddings for each of the word pieces.
-So, for classifying each word token, we take the embedding of the first word-piece token of that word to be the embedding of the entire word token and classify it using a linear layer followed by Softmax.
+We train the *SciBERT-NER* model on a token level classification task of classifying each of the word tokens into one of the named entity tags such as B-TN, I-TN, O etc. The SciBERT model operates at word-piece level and can produce the embeddings for each of the word pieces.
+So, for classifying each word token, we take the embedding of the first word-piece token of that word to be the embedding of that word token and classify it to one of the named entity tags using a linear layer followed by a Softmax.

-In order to apply the Sampling and Occlusion algorithm directly to the named entity recognition task, we frame the NER task as entity span classification task by training the SciBERT model with input as \<sentence, entity\> and output as
+In order to apply the Sampling and Occlusion algorithm directly to the named entity recognition task, we frame the NER task as entity span classification task by training the SciBERT model with \<sentence, entity\> as input and
-\<entity_label\>.
+\<entity_label\> as output.
 We refer to this model as *SciBERT-NER-TC* model.
 The *SciBERT-NER* and *SciBERT-NER-TC* model architectures are illustrated in the below figure,

 ![_config.yml]({{ site.baseurl }}/images/ner_models.png)

 Once we have these trained *SciBERT-NER* and *SciBERT-NER-TC* models, we can extract the trigger phrases corresponding to a particular entity during the test time.
-Given a input sentence, we first use the *SciBERT-NER* model to tag the entities on a token level.
-Then, we create a sample of the format <input sentence, extracted entity> and use the *SciBERT-NER-TC* model and Sampling and Occlusion algorithm to extract evidential phrases from the input sentence part of this artificially created sample.
+Given a input sentence, we first use the *SciBERT-NER* model to tag the entities in the input sentence on a token level.
+Then, we create a sample of the format \<input sentence, extracted entity\> and use the *SciBERT-NER-TC* model and Sampling and Occlusion algorithm to extract evidential phrases from the input sentence which is part of this artificially created sample.

 # Experiments